deepghost384/bigquery_timeseries/README.md

 # 🚀 bigquery_timeseries

-A powerful custom library for seamlessly working with BigQuery timeseries data.
+A powerful custom library for seamlessly working with BigQuery timeseries data..

 ## 📦 Install